Bobbo117/Cellular-IoT-Monitor/README.md

 ### Supported Services

--    'io.Adafruit.com' MQTT for graphic display and redundant IFTTT webhook route
+-    'io.Adafruit.com' MQTT for dashboard and redundant IFTTT webhook route

 -   `IFTTT.com` for notifying to up to 20 email accounts plus Google sheets